BjarneHuijs/SurvivalBot-AI/README.md

 # SurvivalBot-AI<br>
 A behaviour tree based AI which will try to survive as long as possible

-This was an exam assingment where we had to build an AI that could survive an onslaught of zombies while scavenging for food and supplies.
+This was an exam assignment where we had to build an AI that could survive an onslaught of zombies while scavenging for food and supplies.

 ## Logic<br>